JanHerca/urantiapedia/input/markdown/en/Innerface/Vol12/Innerface_vol12_2.md

 Whereas the fame of Jesus as a healer quickly spread throughout all parts of Palestine, Syria, and surrounding countries (1668), the ability of his apostles to sustain this reputation quickly faded following Jesus' death and resurrection.
 The probable reason may be found in:

-"When the Creator himself was on earth, incarnated in the likeness of mortal flesh, it was inevitable that some extraordinary things should happen.
+“When the Creator himself was on earth, incarnated in the likeness of mortal flesh, it was inevitable that some extraordinary things should happen.
 But you should never approach Jesus through these so-called miraculous occurrences.
 Learn to approach the miracle through Jesus, but do not make the mistake of approaching Jesus through the miracle.
-And this admonition is warranted, notwithstanding that Jesus of Nazareth is the only founder of a religion who performed super-material acts on earth."
+And this admonition is warranted, notwithstanding that Jesus of Nazareth is the only founder of a religion who performed super-material acts on earth.”
 (1671)

 Regarding the reality of Jesus' miraculous healings, there was no way at that time that 10 lepers could be healed of their incurable ailment (1827; Luke 17:11-19) or the blind could regain their sight (1811) except through some form of miraculous divine intervention.
 Both the Urantia revelation and the biblical accounts are such that we either must admit that Jesus performed real miracles of healing or else take an impossibly biased disbelieving attitude towards the evidence..